メインコンテンツにスキップ

 2. An illustration of the DNP Head Office and Ichigaya no mori (Ichigaya Forest) indicating where the Musashino forest has been recreated.

-2. Recreating the Musashino forest
+2. Recreating the Musashino Woodlands

 The Ichigaya no mori (Ichigaya Forest), a recreation of the Musashino forest